Canon SL2 vs T5

 It is notable that the SL2 has a microphone port, which is missing on the T5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the SL2 and the T5 have been discontinued, but can regularly be found used on eBay.
+Both the SL2 and the T5 have been discontinued, but can regularly be found used on ebay.
 The T5 was replaced by the Canon T6, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SL2 and T5 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Canon T5 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SL2 or the Canon T5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.